The Best Password Managers for Android

 Family plans are also a good deal.
 A two-year plan is $2.79 a month and a one-year plan is $3.69 per month.
 They only cover six people, which is less than Dashlane’s 10-person family plan.
 But Dashlane will set you back $7.49 per month for 12 months.

 We recommend signing up for the two-year option with NordPass.
-The main reason is that the costs will increase when it’s time to renew.
-The following two years for individuals, it jumps to $3.36 a month, and for families, it increases to $5.99 a month.
+The main reason is that the costs will increase when it’s time to renew – although not as much as Total Password’s renewal price.
+The following two years for individuals, NordPass jumps to $3.36 a month, and for families, it increases to $5.99 a month.
 It makes NordPass slightly more expensive than our next pick, 1Password.

 >> Read More: NordPass vs. 1Password